chrisbmatthews/kubernetes-intro/README.md

 # Kubernetes Tutorial
 See DevbaseMedia here: http://devbasemedia.com

+The Youtube video that explains this repo is here: https://www.youtube.com/watch?v=bNHhOELE_M0

 This tutorial assumes you know something about docker.
 To get a quick intro to docker, see my video here:

 https://www.youtube.com/watch?v=yJjGe5om4Lo